 Nurses play vital roles at all levels of the health care system.
 They are caregivers, counselors, educators, and advocates who work with clients of all ages.
 Care is given in a variety of inpatient and community settings, and involves clients with chronic and acute health care needs.
 Nursing is a continually growing field that offers diverse opportunities and challenges.

 The College's rigorous and highly-praised nursing program offers diverse clinical experiences in hospitals, long-term care facilities, and community settings.
 Courses in nursing and the liberal arts provide in-depth career preparation.
 Scholarships are available for students in the Nursing program.
-Graduates have an excellent job placement record.
+The nursing program's course completion rate is 80%, with a NCLEX/certification exam pass rate of 94%.
+The job placement rate is 100%.

 (for those matriculating in 2016-2017)